anshjohri3/95-SpaceOrbiters/README.md

 # 95-SpaceOrbiters

-*TO know how to run the code please go bottom of this page*
+*To know how to run the code please go bottom of this page*

 ### Inspiration:
 The inspiration behind SpaceOrbiters comes from a deep-rooted fascination with the cosmos and a desire to make space exploration more accessible and engaging in todays era.
 Recognizing the vast potential of technology in revolutionizing our understanding of the universe, we aimed to create a fully dynamic and comprehensive platform that not only serves as an educational resource but also a community hub for space enthusiasts and technophiles.